GIC Dental/Vision Plan for Managers, Legislators, Legislative Staff and Certain Executive Office Staff

 Vision Benefit Questions?

-Contact Davis Vision for co-payment amounts and participating providers
+Contact Davis Vision for co-payment amounts, participating providers, and discount programs.

 Davis Vision (client code 7852) 1-800-650-2466